janosgyerik/homepage/_posts/2014-02-22-extract-your-external-ip-using-command-line-tools.md

 - The idiom `/(pattern)/ && print $1` means,
   if the pattern was matched,
   then print the content of the first group.

-Finally, as it turns out,
-there are much easier services to get to your external IP:

-    $ curl ipecho.net/plain
-    67.205.36.164
-    $ curl -s checkip.dyndns.org | sed -n 's/.*: \([0-9.]*\).*/\1/p'
-    67.205.36.164

-So if you have trouble with one service, or getting your regex right, google around a bit, there might be something much easier.